mprib/FMC_projects/README.md

 3. Inverse Kinematics configuration file (.xml)
 4. Motion trajectories (.trc)

+There are also `.vtp` files which are meshes used by OpenSim, it seems primarily for their own animation.
+These must also be bundled into the filesystem somewhere

 # Calling OpenSim from Python

 It looks like Opensim is not directly installable via pip and the methods to install the python wrappers to it may not integrate well with freemocap because of dependency clashes.
 To simplify the situation, the primary opensim-cmd can be called from the command line using `& "C:\OpenSim 4.4\bin\opensim-cmd.exe"`.
 Append the `run-tool` argument with an `.xml` setup file to evoke the desired computations (model scaling and inverse kinematics).